 c) Disciplinary action

 If a student fails to meet the University’s expectations of conduct they are likely to face disciplinary action.
 If disciplinary action is taken against a student under the age of 18, the parents will be informed.
-Further details of the University’s disciplinary procedures can be found here.
+View the University’s disciplinary procedures.

 Attendance in class is essential for successful completion of our courses.
 Therefore we expect students to attend all timetabled classes.
 If a student is absent through illness, a self-certificate must be completed and returned to the course leader.